-Prerequisites: Completion of high school physics or PY 101 strongly recommended, EN 50A and EN 52 or ESL 95 and ESL 99, and MA 111

-Presents an introductory study of physics, with the fundamental principles of mechanics, dynamics and mechanical waves.
+Prerequisites: Completion of high school physics or PY 101 strongly recommended & EN 50A & EN 52 & MA 111 Presents an introductory study of physics, with the fundamental principles of mechanics, dynamics and mechanical waves.
 Emphasizes problem solving and modeling of physical systems.